johnwatson484/azure-service-bus-test-client/README.md

 # Running the client
 - Clone the repo and run `npm install` to install required npm packages
 - Update the preferred port in the `config.js` file.
 By default this is set to **3011**.
-- Run `node index` to start the application.
+- Run `npm start` to start the application.

 The application can be run in a container if preferred by running the `scripts/start` script.